f5devcentral/f5-agility-labs-ddos/docs/class1/module1/lab1.rst

 - Open a web browser and access supplied link.(Given at Location)

 - Login to the BIG-IP Configuration Utility via your preferred browser?

+ ..
+NOTE:: When you first power up a F5 DHD device you would go through the steps of Licensing and Provisioning.
+We have assigned the management IP, hostname, NTP and DNS servers.
+You will be re-activating the license using a new license key.

 - On the **System > Platform** page configure the following, and then click **Update**.